Skip to main content

 Many sportspeople have been involved with IofC over the decades – the compelling stories of some can be found on the FANW site.

-Conrad Hunte, for example, was a renowned batsman with the West Indies cricket team.
-His story, and that of his wife Patricia, can be read in a 1988 article on this website.
+, for example, was a renowned batsman with the West Indies cricket team.
+His story, and that of his wife Patricia, can be read in a on this website.
 One paragraph gives an idea of his background: ‘Conrad was the eldest of nine children of a plantation worker who later became a local government officer.
 They were so poor that when he was 12 he only had one square meal a day - and the entire menu was maize flour.
 From the age of four he walked barefoot three miles to school and back, rain or shine; he did not have a pair of shoes until he went to grammar school at 11.’

 But, as his fame grew, a salutary experience caused him to re-evaluate his life-goals.
 ‘My life was doing nothing to help the poor of the world.
 I had failed God and man,' he said.
 From then on, he started working for a change both in himself and in society as a whole.
 And his cricket reportedly became brighter.
 He is remembered in the UK for the contribution that he made to race relations.
 But he also did valuable work in South Africa, where he came face to face with Apartheid, and later in the United States.

 TC ‘Dickie’ Dodds, who was an opening batsman for Essex, is another whose ability to entertain was enhanced by his encounter with MRA.
 He tells the story in his book, Hit Hard and Enjoy it, the words that came to him in a time of quiet when he sought divine inspiration on how he should bat.
-His obituary in The Independent by Peter Everington begins: ‘In his foreword to...
+His obituary in The Independent by begins: ‘In his foreword to...
 Hit Hard and Enjoy it Sir Neville Cardus wrote, "In all the annals of cricket there has been no cricketer with so remarkable and inspiring a story to tell."’

 ‘There was a self-abandon to his batting that seemed automatic but which had actually resulted from a change of character’, writes Everington.